alifzuhairi/Online-shopping-system/README.md

 # online-shopping-2
-for software maintenance project (edited)
+Nothing much here, just a simple project from the internet.
+Im using this for software maintenance project which require me to use github to do some maintainance stuff